marjoleinF/gamtree/README.md

 ![](inst/README-figures/README-unnamed-chunk-14-2.png)

 This yields the same subgroup structure as the first tree, but with more flexible yet not too wiggly curves.
-The plotted results suggests strongest

-## subgroup detection in penalized or smoothing splines
+## Subgroup detection in penalized or smoothing splines

 Function `gamtree` allows for partitioning penalized non-parametric splines (i.e., *smoothing* splines).
 It uses package **gamm4** for